Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 <img src="assets/interim_prototype_noise_from_concentrator.png" alt="screenshot of prototype with black on next to blue" width="800"/>

 **Figure 8:** Protoype output when the blue concentrator is turned off, and the black concentrator is turned on and touching.

 Below is a demonstation video of the above tests being performed.

 https://github.com/Technology-for-the-Poorest-Billion/2024-OVSI/assets/98593139/cfc9f4a7-5daf-4990-bf7b-f4c7b06e2e5d

+- By using python to manipulate and plot the readings from the accelerometer it allowed for much easier analysis of how the monitoring system was working.
+However, once we had the above system in place, it was possible to try and convert the concept back into micropython code and use it alongside the LED circuit once again.
+This is now running successfully, and follows the exact same concept as the above prototype.
+Figure 9 below shows a photo of the setup, whereby the green LED lights up when both the mean and standard devation values are above the threshold.

 ### Issues and steps to overcome